simao-ferreira/markdown-resume/README.md

 ### From 07/2009 to 08/2009

-_Intern Developer_ @ MegaWeb Lda, Coimbra
+Intern Developer @ _MegaWeb Lda, Coimbra_

 **Project:** Summer project for smart home automation tool using x10 and FOSS technologies.

-- Control of electrical devices.
+- Control of electrical devices via x10.
-- Live feed of camera environment.
+- Live feed of webcam to use as security camera.
 - Help design a simple webpage for accessing tool.

 **Technologies:** Linux, x10, PHP, Pearl and MySQL.

 ## Education

+### From 2013 to 2018

+**B.Sc., Informatics Engineering**, Instituto Superior de Engenharia de Coimbra, Portugal with specialization in Application Development.

+- Scholar Internship: Web Development, Report module to Multiverse Application. @ _Ciengis S.A._

+### From 2004

+**Integrated Masters in Electrotechnical Engineering**, Universidade de Coimbra, Portugal

+- Unfinished

 ## Miscellaneous Experience